kubernetes-sigs/gateway-api/site-src/api-types/grpcroute.md

 Specifying a core filter multiple times has unspecified or custom conformance.

-If an implementation can not support a combinations of filters, they must clearly document that limitation.
+If an implementation cannot support a combinations of filters, they must clearly document that limitation.
 In cases where incompatible or unsupported filters are specified and cause the `Accepted` condition to be set to status `False`, implementations may use the `IncompatibleFilters` reason to specify